We realize projects in art, architecture and construction - from small wonders to monumental eye-openers. HA-CO carbon architecture.

 Wind Sword, Hoofddorp Haarlemmermeer - near Amsterdam, Netherlands

-At the entrance to the new district in Hoofddorp, there is now a 33-meter-high wind vane made of fiberglass.
-This moves playfully in the wind and enchants the viewer with constantly changing temperament.
+At the entrance to the new district in Hoofddorp stands a 33 meter high wind vane made of fiberglass.
+This moves playfully in the wind and charms the viewer with constantly changing temperament.
 At night, this wind vane is spectacularly illuminated and then acts as a beacon, guiding people home like a lighthouse.
 Likewise, it serves as a meteorological device that indicates the strength and direction of the wind.
 The fiberglass wind sword is based on three different elements: the wind in the wide, open landscape, the vertical position - to hold its own in the flat area -, and the history of the region, because this is where the Netherlands and Spain once met in a fierce naval battle.
 Once again, a combination of different elements that distinguish HA-CO engineering.
 A wonderful work of art made of GRP!

-For more on the archtect Wim Poppinga and the wind sword, visit http://www.poppinga.nl/en/onswerk/windzwaard/.
+More about the archtect Wim Poppinga and the wind sword can be found here.